What is the Sustainable Sites Initiative?

 Will compliance with this Rating System be mandatory?

-The Sustainable Sites Initiative products are designed to be voluntary.
+The Sustainable Sites Initiative program's products are designed to be voluntary.

 What are the next steps for the Sustainable Sites Initiative?

 The Sustainable Sites Initiative: Guidelines and Performance Benchmarks 2009 and its companion document, The Case for Sustainable Landscapes, were released on November 5, 2009.
 Selected pilot projects tested the rating system over a two-year period from June 2010-June 2012.
-Refinements are currently being incorporated and the formal release of the rating system to the marketplace will occur in the fall of 2013.
+Refinements are currently being incorporated and the formal release of the rating system to the marketplace will occur in 2014.

 When can a project get certified?

-Open enrollment for project certification will occur with the release of the 2013 Reference Guide, which is anticipated for release in the fall of 2013.
+Open enrollment for project certification will occur with the release of the SITES v2 Reference Guide, which is anticipated for release in 2014.

 How can I stay up to date or get involved with the Sustainable Sites Initiative?

-Feel free to contact the Initiative at email@example.com to learn more about getting involved or to ask questions.
+Feel free to contact the SITES program at firstname.lastname@example.org to learn more about getting involved or to ask questions.
 You can also sign up for email updates with news and other timely information here.

 What are pilot projects?